NicoZweifel/bevy_spliff/readme.md

 # bevy_spliff

-A library for doing joins in bevy.
+A crate for doing joins in bevy.

 > [!CAUTION]
 > This is an experiment.